Charles E W Bean, Diaries, AWM38 3DRL 606/210/1 - 1915 - 1918 - Part 6

 worth down / slope.

 As Loutit then retired.
-As The
+As He

-under natural covering fire till they
+under mutual covering fire till they

 got to a small mound abt 100 yds

-on / Turk side o / entrance to Wire
+on / Turk side o / entrance to wire

 so & turned out to be Capt Ryder